amdigital-co-uk/docs-playbook/docs/Delivery-Practices/Design-and-Definition/3-Amigos-&-Readying-Backlog-Items/Design-Session-Guidelines.md

 Once the session has ended there is an expectation we would have produced the following outputs:

 - **Low-fi delivery plan** - this should use ROM estimates only, the delivery plan should demonstrate how value will be delivered not when (e.g. critical path map)
-- **Raid Log** - this should be an ongoing output during the whole of the design session, consider having a dedicated raid logger to continually update the raid log.
+- **RAID Log** - this should be an ongoing output during the whole of the design session, consider having a dedicated RAID logger to continually update the RAID log.
 - **Functional Design Definition** - this should detail how the solution will behave functionally.
 - **Technical Design** - this should detail how we will go about engineering the solution and should include any additional investigations needed to validate the technical design.
 - **High-level Test Plan** - this should detail the approach of how we will test the solution, this shouldn't be exhaustive but should contain the approach and any additional investigations needed.